tanglaok/THRUX_Implementation_Guide/index.rst

     Saving a group of Schedules as E-500

-Name the file with the same name as your Schedule .
+Name the file with the same name as your Schedule View.
+Your Schedules will follow this naming scheme:

-  * FileName_Equipment_Name.dwg
+  * ScheduleViewName_Equipment_Name.dwg

 You should see multiple instances of AcCoreConsole (Command Prompt) opening on your screen.
 This will create multiple AutoCAD files in your directory.